JakobKoempel/Math_with_Fsharp/Eulers Project/ex074_digit_factorial_chains/README.md

     if n = 0 then 1
     else fac (n - 1) * n
 ```
 But since we know we will only need to calculate the factorials of numbers between 0 and 9, we can create an array with 10 elements which stores the factorial for each digit.
-This way, we don't have to calculate the same 10 different factorials millions of times but can instead just refferer to the array.
+This way we don't have to calculate the same 10 different factorials millions of times but can instead just refer to the array.

 ```fsharp
 let factorial : int[] = Array.init 10 (fun i -> fac i) //dynamic programming optimization